CMS schools that lost heat Thursday aren’t on the $2.5 billion bond list

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) — Two Charlotte-Mecklenburg Schools are without heat in parts of the buildings, according to the school district.

-CMS officials say the heat is out partially at Olympic High School and Alexander Graham Middle School, but the heating and air systems are completely down.
+CMS officials say the heat is out partially at Olympic High School and Alexander Graham Middle School, but the heating and air systems aren’t completely down.

 But they’re constantly running, in high demand, and they’re old.